wor101/chimera-prototype/mesh/serviceAv2Mesh/autoCanarySDK/README.md

 3. Create Service Discovery Entry for ECS Service of new version (we have yet to actually create)
 4. Create task definition for service (task definitions are a required field when creating a new service)
 5. Create new Service
 6. Update service Route of corresponding Virtual Router with new virtual node targets and weights
   - can do via AWS consol or....
   - via CLI with a JSON file (see updateRoute.json) aws appmesh update-route --cli-input-json file://updateRoute.json

 7. Test canary deployement
     for x in {1..50}; do curl http://35.86.102.245:8000/gettime/ab; echo ''; done
 8. Gradually shift weights to new node target in the Route until at 100%
 9. Delete virtual node for old version of service
 10. Delete old version of ECS service
+11. Delete old version of service name registry from Cloud Map